ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: max_carry_dc_power

-    This channel-based attribute returns the maximum DC power the channel can  carry.
+    This channel-based property returns the maximum DC power the channel can  carry.
     The units are watts.